LoopKit/looptips/docs/index.md

 - **BG** = Blood Glucose (also referred to as "blood sugar")
 - **IOB** = Insulin On Board (active insulin in your body)
 - **COB** = Carbs On Board (carbohydrates still being digested)
-- **ISF** = Insulin Sensitivity Factor (how much one unit of insulin lowers BG)
+- **ISF** = Insulin Sensitivity Factor (how much one unit of insulin lowers glucose)
 - **CR** = Carb Ratio (how many grams of carbs are covered by one unit of insulin)
 - **DIA** = Duration of Insulin Action (how long insulin remains active)

-When we say "correction range" or "target range," we're referring to the same thing - your desired BG range configured in Loop settings.
+When we say "correction range" or "target range," we're referring to the same thing - your desired glucose range configured in Loop settings.

 ## Disclaimer